 Fundraising for the Darien Scheme

 Raising capital for the Darien scheme was not a problem.
 Many English and Scots wanted to reap the rewards that the import-export business was then yielding.
 Unfortunately for Scotland, King William of England reacted to parliamentary pressures by publicly denouncing The Company of Scotland, which caused the English investors to take back their monies.

-The company had to rely on Scottish investors, who came up with a huge sum of money – £400,000 sterling.
+The company had to rely on Scottish investors who came up with a huge sum of money – £400,000 sterling.
 This is impressive when one considers that Scotland was already wounded by years of wars and famines.
-This figure supposedly equalled a fifth of Scotland’s capital.
-Supposedly, even commoners cleared out their life savings, because they believed wholeheartedly in the purpose of the venture and what it would mean for Scotland should it succeed.
+The seed money supposedly equaled a fifth of Scotland’s capital, and even commoners cleared out their life savings because they believed wholeheartedly in the purpose of the venture and what it would mean for Scotland should it succeed.

 Setting Sail for Darien

 The Darien project immediately incited European countries.
 England forbid anyone under their power to trade with or assist Caledonia in any way.
-This meant they could not obtain any provisions from the English islands in the area, including Jamaica.
+This meant that the colonists could not obtain any provisions from the English islands in the area, including Jamaica.

-Agriculture also proved to be difficult and requires time and energy – both of which the Scots were short on, as they were starving and dying of illness.
-Instead of establishing farms, the Caledonians had to resort to setting up a rickety town, christened New Edinburgh.
+Agriculture also proved to be difficult and required time and energy – both of which the Scots were short on since they were starving and dying of illness.
+Instead of establishing farms, the Caledonians had to resort to setting up a rickety town that they christened New Edinburgh.
 They also built a fort called Fort St. Andrew.